Explore Nevada: The Trails of Thomas Creek

 A whole generation of Northern Nevadans are raised near the foothills of Mt.
 Rose in Galena.
-Generations owned homes nestled in sagebrush only a stones throw from pine.
+Generations own homes nestled in sagebrush only a stones throw from pine.
 First, during the height of our worry, we found an ad for a rental in the foothill region close to what we were prepared to pay.

 Second, the owner, who knew most families from the region, showed interest in lowering rent based on income.
 The home, a small three bedroom worn to bone, stood walking distance from In Laws and Thomas Creek Trailhead Galena Nevada.

 Galena, a collection of housing developments, started as a mining property in 1860.
-First after the discovery of silver in the Eastern Sierra Nevada’s lumber from Mount Rose brought profit to the region.
-Second by 1862 the Galena area became an important lumber center.
-Therefore by 1863 a sawmill started operations in Galena.
+First, after the discovery of silver in the Eastern Sierra Nevada’s lumber from Mount Rose brought profit to the region.
+Second, by 1862 the Galena area became an important lumber center.
+Therefore, by 1863 a sawmill started operations in Galena.

 Due to the new sawmill the towns streets became the height of commercial activity.
 According to Stanley W. Paher in “Nevada Ghost Towns and Mining Camps” Galena overflowed with lumberjacks, millers, bullwhackers and teamsters.

 Living in the foothills of the Sierra Nevada’s in Galena was not all fun and games.
-Intense winters, coyotes, difficult dirt roads, and severe weather made the stay not only challenging for the workers of the 1860’s but to our family.
+Intense winters, coyotes, difficult dirt roads, and severe weather made the stay not only challenging for the workers of the 1860’s but for our family.

-Yet, with support of In Laws a walk away, we survived a third child and saved up enough money to buy a home in Washoe Valley the following year.
+Yet, with support of In-Laws a walk away, we survived a third child and saved up enough money to buy a home in Washoe Valley the following year.